 If you aren't looking for a committee appointment, but would still like to serve PPS, this is for you.
 PPS reaches out to volunteers in the On-Call Database when short-term assignments become available.
 This includes supporting committees when they need extra assistance, serving in focus-groups, becoming a booth volunteer at conferences, and serving as other opportunities become available throughout the year.
 Individuals in this database will be the first we call when new volunteer needs arise within the section.

-The Administrators Council, a partner program exclusive to the Private Practice Section (PPS), identifies and develops relevant and valuable educational resources for physical therapist-owned business administrators and office managers.
-The Council additionally provides networking opportunities for the exchange of business and practice management strategies.
-The Council participant can only be a non-PT and is not eligible for membership in PPS or APTA.
+The Administrators' Network, a partner program exclusive to the Private Practice Section (PPS), identifies and develops relevant and valuable educational resources for physical therapist-owned business administrators and office managers.
+The Network additionally provides networking opportunities for the exchange of business and practice management strategies.
+All Administrators' Network members must be employees of an active PPS member; administrators must be non-PTs and may not be eligible for membership in PPS or APTA.

 The Annual Conference Program Work Group (AC PWG) identifies, selects, and develops relevant, innovative and valuable educational programming for physical therapist-owned businesses during PPS Annual Conference & Exhibition.
 The AC PWG evaluates the annual conference in its entirety and makes recommendations for changes and improvements.